milesjwinter/Amazon_Sentiment_Analysis/README.md

 - Summary - brief summary of the review
 - Text - text of the review

+## Analysis
-Scores are given on a scale of 1 to 5.
-For this analysis the scores and reviews were grouped using the following convention: 1,2 = negative, 3 = neutral, and 4,5 = positive.
+Scores and product reviews from the database are used to train a model that can predict if a review is negative, neutral, or positive based only the text contained in the review.
+The scores are given on a scale of 1 to 5.
+For this analysis the scores were grouped using the following convention: 1,2 = negative, 3 = neutral, and 4,5 = positive.

 There are three base models available (contained in models.py): CNN, RNN w/ LSTM, and RNN w/ GRU.
+The loading of the dataset and vocabulary processing are handled in vocab.py.

 ## Usage
 The script is run with main.py and requires that a model be specified with '-m'.
 For example